-The format of multi-step income statement contains Non-Operating Head as the third section.
+The format of the multi-step income statement contains Non-Operating Head as the third section.
 The non-operating and the other head lists down all kind of business incomes and expenses which are not related to the principal activities of a business.
-Say, for instance, a retailer is not into the insurance business and a car hit their store and insurance company paid an amount out of the settlement so that proceeds received from the insurance company will not be considered in total sales rather it will be considered as a non-operating income.
-Hence, it will come in the non-operating and other head.
+Say, for instance, a retailer is not into the insurance business and a car hit their store, and the insurance company paid an amount out of the settlement so that proceeds received from the insurance company will not be considered in total sales rather it will be considered as a non-operating income.
+Hence, it will come in the non-operating and other heads.

 - Other returns and expenses like lawsuit settlements, interest, losses, and gains from investments and any extraordinary items come under this head.
 There are no sub-categories in the non-operating head as they were under the operating head.
-It just lists down all kind of activities and totals them in the end.
+It just lists down all kinds of activities and totals them in the end.